breatheco-de/content/src/content/lesson/what-is-react-flux.md

 To take control over the flow of the data in our application we'll use a `reducer` to group the functions and the logic of the application (actions) along with the data that they handle and must be available to all the other components (state).

 For now, let's just say that the reducer is a function that generates a new state every time it runs,  and what it does depends on the information passed to the `action` function.
 This allows us to call the `actions` to update the state as indicates the flux pattern.
-To understand better how a reducer works, you can read [this article]() where we cover this in more depth.
+To understand better how a reducer works, you can read [this article]() where we cover this in more depth. //link doesn't work

 ```javascript
 // This is the reducer function